Flexible Bayesian Quantile Regression in Ordinal Models

-The results presented in Table~\ref{Table:HomeOwnResults} clearly shows that the posterior estimates from FBQROR and BQROR models are fairly similar across all quantiles.
-Hence, we restrict our attention to the FBQROR model and use BQROR model only for model comparison.
+The results presented in Table~\ref{Table:HomeOwnResults} clearly show that the posterior estimates from FBQROR and BQROR models are fairly similar across all quantiles.
+Hence, we restrict our attention to the FBQROR model and use the BQROR model for model comparison.
 Moreover, we primarily discuss the covariates which are statistically different from zero at the 95\% probability level.
 As seen from Table~\ref{Table:HomeOwnResults}, age has a positive effect which implies that older individuals are more likely to strongly agree that homeownership is the best long-term investment.
-The result is consistent with the view that older adults are less likely to change their attitude when faced with harsh economic experiences such as an economic crisis \citep{Malmendier-2011,Giuliano-Spilimbergo-2014}.
-Our result also finds support in \citet{Bracha-Jamison-2012}, where they find that older individuals are more confident about homeownership (relative to renting) following large price declines.
-Income has a positive effect and so higher income individuals are more likely to agree with the investment benefits of homeownership.
+This result is consistent with the view that older adults are less likely to change their attitude when faced with harsh economic experiences such as an economic crisis \citep{Malmendier-2011,Giuliano-Spilimbergo-2014}.
+Our result also finds support in \citet{Bracha-Jamison-2012}, who find that older individuals are more confident about homeownership (relative to renting) following large price declines.
+Income has a positive effect implying that higher income individuals are more likely to agree with the investment benefits of homeownership.
 However, income is an important factor only at the 25th quantile.
-The result is somewhat consistent with \citet{Drew-Herbert-2013}, where they find no statistically significant association between income and viewing homeownership as a better financial choice over renting.
-Number of members in the household is not an important factor when other variables are controlled in the model.
+This result is somewhat consistent with \citet{Drew-Herbert-2013}, who find no statistically significant association between income and viewing homeownership as a better financial choice over renting.